5 DIY Projects To Tackle While Spending More Time Indoors

 4. Check your HVAC's condensate drain.

-"If the water starts to back up while being poured down the pipe, it's a clear sign that there's a partial or full blockage in the pipe," says a spokesperson for Shumate Heating and Air.
-"Meanwhile, if you notice dripping or leaking from the pipe, it's likely being caused by a leak in the pipe, which will need to be replaced.
+"If the water starts to back up while being poured down the pipe, it's a clear sign that there's a partial or full blockage in the pipe," says an HVAC servicing spokesperson for Shumate Heating and Air.
+"Meanwhile, if you notice dripping or leaking from the pipe, it's likely being caused by a leak in the pipe, which will need to be replaced."

 5. Touch up interior paint throughout your house.